About the Green City Market:

 Dates for the Green City Market:

-The Chicago Green City Market outdoor season will run May 5 through about October 29, 2012, every Wednesday and Saturday from 7 a.m. to 1 p.m.
-From November through December 21st, the market will run every Saturday at the Peggy Notebaert Nature Museum's eco-lot on the north side of the Museum.
-Markets will also be held on Wednesday, November 23rd (before Thanksgiving) and Wednesday, December 21st (before Christmas).
-From January 21st through April, the market will run every Saturday inside the Peggy Notebaert Nature Museum in the South Gallery.
+The Chicago Green City Market outdoor season will run May 4 through about October 26, 2013, every Wednesday and Saturday from 7 a.m. to 1 p.m.
+From November 3 through December 22, the market will run every Saturday at the Peggy Notebaert Nature Museum.
+There will be a special Market on Wednesday, November 21, and NO market on December 15.
+From January 19 through April 27 2014, the market will run every Saturday inside the Peggy Notebaert Nature Museum.
+The Chicago Green City Market's indoor market is located at the Peggy Notebaert Nature Museum (2430 N. Cannon Dr. in Lincoln Park).

 Farmers at the Green City Market: